iagam/sql-practice-playground/README.md

 ### 2. Start PostgreSQL + pgAdmin

-We use Docker Compose to run both services together.

-Make sure Docker is installed, then run:
+Make sure Docker Desktop  is installed and running, then run:
 ```bash
 docker-compose up -d
 ```
+- Docker Desktop will download the images if needed.
+- Containers will start in the background.

 ### 3. Access the Services